Atem2069/agbe/README.md

 # agbe
 I should be revising instead of developing this, but I'm bored :/

-Current progress: starts armwrestler, begins to initialise LCD and then runs into LDM/STM (unimplemented).
+Current progress: boots armwrestler!! (no display but it's writing DISPCNT and constantly waiting for vblank in DISPSTAT)